 Armorial, commemorative and decoratively engraved Newcastle Light Balusters are an essential part of any collection and are most highly prized when signed by a known engraver.

-The current view is that Light Balusters were produced both here and on the continent in the Low Countries and in Thuringia (central Germany).
+The current view is that Light Balusters were hand blown both here and on the continent in the Low Countries and in Thuringia (central Germany).
 The quality of metal and form of the best Light Balusters suggest an English origin - whether this might have been Newcastle or London or Bristol or Stourbridge is still a matter of conjecture.